Cave Spring Vineyard

 Representative Biography

-Representing Cave Spring Cellars at i4C 2018, Gabriel Demarco (B.A., Hon.
-B.Sc.) is a graduate with Honours of the prestigious Oenology and Viticulture Institute (OEVI) at Brock University in St. Catharines, ON, located at the heart of Niagara Peninsula.
-He began working in the vineyards of Cave Spring Cellars as an eager viticulture student in 2010.
-During his time with the company he has progressed to Assistant Winemaker and today plays an active part in the production and marketing of Cave Spring wines.
+Gabriel Demarco (B.A., Hon.
+B.Sc.) is a graduate with Honours of the prestigious Oenology and Viticulture Institute (OEVI) at Brock University in St. Catharines, Ontario, located at the heart of Canada’s Niagara Peninsula.

-By 2005, Gabriel was a working actor in Toronto.
-Although wine had always been a part of his family’s culture, it was not until this stage in his life that he began to truly realize the depth of his passion for wine.
-From his early days in Toronto, he worked as a server for the great restaurant company Oliver and Bonacini (O&B) at Jump, a cornerstone of the culinary scene in the city’s financial district.
-Facilitated by O&B’s exceptional training regimen, Gabriel gained his Wine Spirit Education Trust (WSET) Advanced Wine Certificate, thereafter becoming an integral member of the Jump’s wine team.
+By 2005, Gabriel was a working actor in Toronto, Ontario.
+Although wine was always a part of his family’s culture, he began to realize the depth of his passion for wine at this stage of his life.
+While working as a server at Jump – a cornerstone of the city’s culinary scene and part of the celebrated Oliver & Bonacini group – Gabriel was bitten by the wine bug.
+Facilitated by O&B’s exceptional training regimen, he added the Wine & Spirit Education Trust (WSET) Advanced Wine Certificate to his resumé, becoming an integral member of O&B’s wine team.

 Why We're Cool